pmadril/danklco.com-site/_posts/2013-08-17-new-apache-sling-resource-access-tags.md

 Recently, I had the chance to release a new version of the Sling JSP Taglib.
 This new version includes a large number of features and improvments which I hope will help developers in Sling-based platforms, including Adobe CQ, develop cleaner and more reusable JSP scripts.

-What's new?
-Well the JSP Taglib includes a number of new functions and tags which allow for access to the Sling Repository without requring any Java code.
-Using traditional JSP code if you wanted to the get the property at the path jcr:content/jcr:title for all of the children of a particular resource given a path you could do something like this:
+What’s new?
+Well, the JSP Taglib allows for access to the Sling Repository without requring any Java code.
+With the previous version of the Sling Taglib, if you wanted to the get the property at the path jcr:content/jcr:title for all of the children of a particular resource given a path, you could do something like this:

 	<ul>
 	<%